pdahlberg/oh_snap/oh_snap_server/README.md

 - Task.find() and Post.find() doesn't work even though they are generated.
 - Annoying to have enums be integers in the database.
 - Not sure what I think about using the DB for logs.
+  - The one good reason to do that would probably be to be able to reference other db entities.
 - The build in query builder doesn't seem to work.
 - Select statements seems to have their columns forced to lowercase which makes generated tables in combination with manual queries quite annoying.
+- For now... not at all production ready on the server side.
+Having to build way too many primitive things myself.

 ## Todos
 - Probably change QueryService to be a bunch of extensions on session or session.db.
+- Would be nice to use [Gum](https://twitter.com/gumisfunn) profiles.